TAE Technologies: Underlying theory

 In mainline fusion approaches, the energy needed to allow reactions, the Coulomb barrier, is provided by heating the fusion fuel to millions of degrees.
 In such fuel, the electrons disassociate from their ions, to form a gas-like mixture known as a plasma.
 In any gas-like mixture, the particles will be found in a wide variety of energies, according to the Maxwell–Boltzmann distribution.
 In these systems, fusion occurs when two of the higher-energy particles in the mix randomly collide.
 Keeping the fuel together long enough for this to occur is a major challenge.

 TAE's machines spin plasma up into a looped structure called a field-reversed configuration (FRC) which is a loop of hot, dense plasma.
-Material inside an FRC is self-contained by the fields that the plasma creates.
-As the plasma current moves around the loop, it creates a magnetic field that is perpendicular to the direction of motion; much like current in a wire would do.
+Material inside an FRC is self-contained by the fields the plasma creates.
+As the plasma current moves around the loop, it creates a magnetic field perpendicular to the direction of motion, much like current in a wire would do.
 This self-created field helps to hold in the plasma current and keeps the loop stable.

-The challenge with field-reversed configurations is that they slow down over time, wobble and eventually collapse.
+The challenge with field-reversed configurations is that they slow down over time, wobble, and eventually collapse.
 The company's innovation was to continuously apply particle beams along the surface of the FRC to keep it rotating.
-This beam and hoop system was key to increasing the longevity, stability and performance of these machines.
+This beam and hoop system was key to increasing the machines' longevity, stability and performance.